jpgsaraceni/suricate-bank/README.md

 To run without a container, you will need [Go](https://go.dev/doc/install), [PostgreSQL](https://www.postgresql.org/download/) (configured and running), and optionally [Docker](https://docs.docker.com/get-docker/) to run integration tests.

 An image of the application is available on Docker Hub registry [on this repository](https://hub.docker.com/r/saraceni/suricate-bank).
-You can pull it and use the postgres instance you prefer (directly on your machine or building a container) to run the app.
+You can pull it and use the postgres and redis instances you prefer (directly on your machine or building a container) to run the app.
 To pull the image, just run `make pull-container`.

 ### Running the app